AffineCipher-0/AffineCipher-0/README.md

 # Hi there, I'm Sasangka <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">

 <p align="center">
-  <i>“Please don’t see just a boy caught up in dreams and fantasies...”</i>
+ ** <i>“Please don’t see just a boy caught up in dreams and fantasies...”</i>**"We are all lost stars, trying to light up the dark." ✨ <i>“Please don’t see just a boy caught up in dreams and fantasies...”</i>
+— Lost Stars by Adam Levine

+"Simplicity is the soul of efficiency."
+— Austin Freeman

+"Programs must be written for people to read, and only incidentally for machines to execute."
+— Harold Abelson
 </p>

 <a href="https://linkedin.com/in/Sasangka"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"/></a>